kaiwenx99/LinuxAssign2/project_1/README.md

 - kakoune
 - tmux

 > Put all packages into one file benefits future updates, by managing packages in isolated from configuration script.

 The content of packages.txt:
 ![packges.txt](/imgs/add_packages.png)

+## Install Packages

+## Create symbolic links

+## Call other scripts